 A major catalyst in the development of Galveston’s historic downtown is the Tax Reinvestment Zone Program which funded $5 million in improvements to The Strand and surrounding areas.
 Improvements included pedestrian lighting, signage, graphics, and improvements to Post Office Street and Pier 21.

-The buildings restored by the Mitchells were held to the highest standard of preservation practice, resulting in numerous awards from organizations such as the National Trust for Historic Preservation, the Houston AIA, and the Texas Society of Architects.
+The buildings restored by the Mitchells were held to the highest standard of preservation practice, resulting in numerous awards from organizations such as the National Trust for Historic Preservation, the Houston AIA, the Texas Historical Commission and the Texas Society of Architects.

 After nearly two centuries in existence, the Strand National Historic Landmark District, Galveston’s heart and soul, has continued to blossom into a gathering place for the community.
 The modern-day Strand District, named for the historic Strand Street on which it is located, is home to a wide variety of shops, historical points of interests, art galleries, museums, and many top-rated restaurants.

 There is so much to see and do in the area, that you can easily enjoy a full weekend on the Strand.
 Spend the night in Galveston’s only downtown hotel, the historic and award-winning Tremont House, conveniently located just one block south of Strand Street.
 The original Tremont House was built in 1839, the very same year that Galveston was founded, and was a favorite destination of the rich and fashionable at the time.
 It has hosted several US presidents, soldiers from both sides during the Civil War, and even Sam Houston himself.
 The current location of the Tremont House is its third location.
 In 1981, George and Cynthia Mitchell acquired the 1879 Leon & H Blum Building and transformed it into the third Tremont House.
 For a true Galveston experience, the Tremont House should be on your must-see list.